 Down on the Corner – Creedence Clearwater Revival (C, F, G)

-“Down On The Corner” by Creedence Clearwater Revival is a really fun and easy song to groove on with your ukulele.
+“Down On The Corner” by Creedence Clearwater Revival is a really fun and easy three chord ukulele song to groove on.
 The chords are simple for beginners, but the strumming pattern provides a bit of a challenge.
 But once you nail the pattern, it is a blast to strum out.

 The groove is quick and involves some palm muting to really nail it.
 Palm muting is a common technique that you’ll want to get comfortable with.
 It helps create a percussive sound to the uke, and allows a lot of variety within the same strum patterns.
 All you are really doing is using your palm to push down on the strings in rhythm to “mute” the sound of the uke.
 Once you get the hang of this technique, it will take your playing to the next level.